 Walking Trails – there are two looped walks on Inishturk Island.
 They include the 5-km (3 miles) Lough Coolaknick Loop, which will take you about 1 to 1.5 hours, and the 8-km Mountain Common Loop along the island’s cliffs, which will take approximately 2 to 2.5-hours.

-Accommodation: If you’re looking to stay the night in this glorious place, here are the places you should consider: Ocean View House, Tránaun House, and the Radharc na Réalta, and Inis Toirc glamping sites.
+Accommodation: If you’re looking to stay the night, here are some places you should consider: Ocean View House and Tránaun House.

 How to Get to Inishturk Island